SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 For this project we used a huge dataset of steam reviews compiled in 2021 available on Kaggle[^1].

 #### Contents
-It contains 21 million user reviews, 10 million of which are in english, from around 300 different games.
+It contains 21 million user reviews, 10 million of which are in English, from around 300 different games.
-For each review there is the text and the recommendation, but also additionnal metadata such as the number of games owned by the author, the number of review they posted, if they received the game for free or if it was during early access.
+For each review there is the text and the recommendation, but also additional metadata such as the number of games owned by the author, the number of reviews they posted, if they received the game for free or if it was during early access.

 #### Source caveats
 Because only a subset of all reviews from Steam were kept for this collection, potential biases were introduced.